 I was in my early twenties when I dove into my mother’s bookcase looking for something interesting to read between studying for my exams (Hey, students deserve a break in between, right?).
 It was then that I found my mum’s old copy of Dune and read it from cover to cover.
 While I don’t consider it good enough to end up on my favourites shelf, it did leave quite an impression on me.
-I always believed that this book could be made into an awesome film.
+I always believed that this book had the potential to be an awesome film or even an amazing television series, like the first seven seasons of Game Of Thrones 😉

 And then I saw David Lynch’s Dune (1984).
 While I have the utmost respect for the filmmaker Lynch… Dune is definitely not a testament of his creativity (it’s not excruciating bad… but barely).

 So when a new adaptation was in production, I had my doubts.
 Even though I really like the films I have seen of Denis Villeneuve, I still had my worries.
 This changed rapidly after seeing the first trailer: I was stoked.
 C*vid made sure that my patience was tested.
 But finally the film is in theatre’s.
-Well, at least on the European continent that is.
+Well, at least on the European continent, that is.
+I believe it opens in the US and the UK on the 22nd of October while simultaneous being released on HBO Max – which, I’m guessing, isn’t to Villeneuve’s liking.

 If you have seen Arrival or Blade Runner 2049, you know that Villeneuve likes to show grandiose sets, technical ingenuity and breath-taking scenes.
 He shows this in Dune as well, and it works perfectly in this story.
 The music by the brilliant Hans Zimmer giving the film the final touches to it all.